pablogila/TileMapDual_godot_node/README.md

 This project is Open Source Software, released under the MIT license.
 This basically means that you can do whatever you want with it.
 Enjoy!

+This repo is open to pull requests, just make sure to check the [contributing guidelines](CONTRIBUTING.md).
-I am open to pull requests, and I personally encourage you to send back any significant improvements to this code so that the Godot community continues to thrive.
+I personally encourage you to send back any significant improvements to this code so that the Godot community continues to thrive.
 Thanks!

 ## References